Azure-Samples/communication-services-java-quickstarts/jobrouter-quickstart-java/readme.md

 # Azure Communication Services - Job Router

-For full instructions on how to build this code sample from scratch, look at [Quickstart: Create a worker and job](https://learn.microsoft.com/azure/communication-services/quickstarts/jobrouter/quickstart)
+For full instructions on how to build this code sample from scratch, look at [Quickstart: Submit a job for queuing and routing](https://learn.microsoft.com/azure/communication-services/quickstarts/router/get-started-router?pivots=programming-language-java)

 ## Prerequisites